Matching Grant Programs

 Disaster Response – Crisis Counseling Assistance and Training Program

-After a presidential disaster declaration is made, the state applies for federal grants, which are granted to local mental health authorities, local behavioral health authorities or other providers (such as education service centers) in the impacted service area(s).
+After a presidential disaster declaration is made, a state may apply for federal grants, which are awarded to local mental health authorities, local behavioral health authorities or other providers (such as education service centers) in the impacted service area(s).
 The grants provide short-term interventions to people having psychological reactions because of the disaster.

 Projects for Assistance in Transition from Homelessness